lichtschlag/UndoSendMail/readme.md

 1. Complile with Xcode
 2. Copy product to ~/Library/Mail/Bundles/

-*If you do not know what this means, then this plug-in is not for you*
+*If you do not know what this means, then this plug-in is not for you.*

 ##Uninstallation:
 1. Delete ~/Library/Mail/Bundles/UndoSendMail.mailbundle